Workplace wellbeing: The importance of social wellbeing and inclusivity in the workplace

 The other side of social wellbeing in the workplace is that of work-life balance.
 We all have obligations and things we want to do that don't involve work or our colleagues, after all.
 You know what happens when an employee feels they are constantly failing to uphold social obligations because of their job?

 Their motivation and productivity will inevitably suffer as a result.
 To support the social wellbeing of your staff, take steps to help them balance their work commitments and social obligations.

 It's surprisingly common to find employees feel guilty about taking time off.
 And that's despite many countries outside of the US legally mandating employers to provide PTO.
 This can be due to commitments at work.
 Doctors can often stress over taking time off for fear of what might happen to their patients, for example.
 In other jobs, a workplace culture that encourages overwork can make people feel obligated to stick it out.

 But it can help to highlight your organisation's holiday policy and encourage staff to use their allotted time off.

 Are flexible working practices the solution to a better work-life balance?

-While not all types of flexible working will be suitable for every business, It is quickly becoming standard practice to offer at least some options for working flexibly.
+Not all types of flexible working will be suitable for every business.
+But it is quickly becoming standard practice to offer at least some options for working flexibly, especially in 2020.

 An ever-growing number of our clients here at Weekly10 are implementing a range of flexible work processes.
-With a greater focus on staff wellbeing, questions around human working habits on the environment and the impact of events such as the spread of COVID-19, flexible working will only continue to rise.
+For now, it's enabling a greater focus on staff wellbeing.
+But there is mounting pressure to ask the serious questions around how human working habits impact the environment.
+So even after events like the spread of COVID-19, flexible working will only continue to rise.

 Whatever your approach, the social wellbeing of employees needs to be a focus for all businesses in 2020 and beyond.